Superstar-IT/nextjs_frontend_test/README.md

 ## Architectural decisions

-- [x] Why you used Server Components.
+✅ Why you used Server Components.

-✅ Default behavior in Next.js App Router (app/ directory) ✅ Static or Dynamic (can use fetch(), but no client-side interactivity) ✅ Faster page loads (smaller JavaScript bundle sent to the client) ✅ Optimized for performance
+- [x] Default behavior in Next.js App Router (app/ directory)
+- [x] Static or Dynamic (can use fetch(), but no client-side interactivity)
+- [x] Faster page loads (smaller JavaScript bundle sent to the client)
+- [x] Optimized for performance

-- [x] How you organized your `/app` folder.
+✅ How you organized your `/app` folder.

-✅ Supports Built-in Layouts, Nested Routing, Streaming, and Suspense ✅ Uses Server Actions for form handling
+- [x] Supports Built-in Layouts, Nested Routing, Streaming, and Suspense
+- [x] Uses Server Actions for form handling

-- [x] How you structured logic with React Query.
+✅ How you structured logic with React Query.
-✅ Just used React Query to fetch data
+- [x] Just used React Query to fetch data